Community Engagement Team

 G2 Barton Hall

 Monday – Friday, 8:00am – 4:00pm

 (607) 255-7305 or (607) 255-7404

-The Crime Prevention (CP) unit coordinates all of the Cornell Police safety and security outreach programs.
-Crime prevention officers engaged in many service initiatives to promote safety throughout the Cornell community.
+The Community Engagement Team coordinates all of the Cornell Police safety and security outreach programs.
+Officers engage in many service initiatives to promote safety throughout the Cornell community.
 Outreach programs for both students and staff include safety and security forums about subjects such as active shooter awareness, workplace violence, personal safety concerns, and alcohol awareness.
-The unit also provides oversight for the child safety-seat installation program for the campus community.
+The team also provides oversight for the child safety-seat installation program for the campus community.

 Cornell Police Safety & Anti-Crime Outreach Programs: